leonstel/leonstel.github.io/drafts/gmap3.md

     // do something once after map init
 });

-changedButWaitFor('prop1', 'mapInit').subscribe((val) => {
+// Listens for prop1 and waits for mapInit changedButWaitFor('prop1', 'mapInit').subscribe((val) => {
     // if mapInit becomes true and prop1 has not changed and callback has not been fired once
         // it get called with current value